prashantkhurana/my-website/README.md

 * Make sure you have [hugo](https://gohugo.io/getting-started/quick-start/) installed.
 * Running `hugo server -D` will start a hugo server with the contents of the website.
 * Running `hugo` will put the contents in public directory[^fn1]
-* cd to public directory and push the changes and then push the state of the new submodule to the main repo.
+* Git push.
+Netlify listens to the public directory and will handle the deploy

 ## Add new blog post